MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-copilot.md

     > [!NOTE]
     > If you want to extend any capability other than the ones listed above, contact us using [this link](https://aka.ms/SalesCopilotPartnerSignUp).

-2. Implment the APIs to extend the capabilities you chose in step 1.
+2. Implement the APIs to extend the capabilities you chose in step 1.
     1. Latest activities in opportunity summary - [GetRelatedActivities](api-get-related-activities.md)
     1. Records from non-CRM applications related to CRM records - [GetRelatedRecords](api-get-related-records.md)